 Fact: Children benefit from the love and support of both parents.
-At Catholic Family Service, we have been providing leading-edge programs to young moms for over 45 years, and now we are very pleased to offer a new parenting initiative called Fathers Moving Forward.
+For the past 45 years, we have been providing leading-edge programs to young moms and now we are very pleased to offer a new parenting initiative called Fathers Moving Forward.

 Fathers Moving Forward supports young dads or dads-to-be age 16 – 26 to:

 - Co-parent effectively with the mother – whether they are together or not.